 In this post we'll cover:

-How to Use Wood Pellets in Charcoal Grill
+How to Use Wood Pellets in a Charcoal Grill

 Yes, it’s absolutely fine to use wood pellets in your charcoal grill but on one condition – you must use premium grade pellets.
 This means making sure that your wood pellets are barbeque pellets that are designed for human use and not heating pellets which could be dangerous to your health.